microsoft/bedrock/docs/hld-to-manifest.md

 #### Initializing the High Level Definition Repository

-- Make sure your SPK config points to the HLD repo you created in Step 3 of [Requirements](#requirements).
-When you change the values in the SPK config, make sure you re-initialize SPK by running `spk init -f <spk-config.yaml>`.
+- Make sure your Bedrock config points to the HLD repo you created in Step 3 of [Requirements](#requirements).
+When you change the values in the Bedrock config, make sure you re-initialize Bedrock by running `bedrock init -f <bedrock-config.yaml>`.
 - [Clone the repository.](https://docs.microsoft.com/en-us/azure/devops/repos/git/create-new-repo?view=azure-devops#clone-the-repo-to-your-computer)
-- Initialize via `spk`, this will add the fabrikate [traefik2](https://github.com/microsoft/fabrikate-definitions/tree/master/definitions/traefik2) as the initial sample component.
+- Initialize via `bedrock`, this will add the fabrikate [traefik2](https://github.com/microsoft/fabrikate-definitions/tree/master/definitions/traefik2) as the initial sample component.
 This can be overridden via optional flags.
   ```
-  spk hld init --git-push
+  bedrock hld init --git-push
   ```

-**NOTE** `spk hld` command documentation can be found [here](/guides/hld-management.md).
+**NOTE** `bedrock hld` command documentation can be found [here](/guides/hld-management.md).

 If the initialization succeeded, you will see a message similar to this:
 ```
-info:    Link to create PR: https://dev.azure.com/myOrganization/myProject/_git/app-cluster-hlds/pullrequestcreate?sourceRef=spk-hld-init&targetRef=master
+info:    Link to create PR: https://dev.azure.com/myOrganization/myProject/_git/app-cluster-hlds/pullrequestcreate?sourceRef=bedrock-hld-init&targetRef=master
 ```

 This message means that we were able to generate and HLD with the default traefik2 component and all the changes were added to a new branch and are ready to be added to a Pull Request.